 2022 Impact Reports

-On February 9th 2021, Stephen D. Nimer, Director of the Sylvester Comprehensive Cancer Center, presented the 2021 FACCA report to the House Health Care Appropriations subcommittee.
+On Feb.
+9th 2021, Stephen D. Nimer, director of the Sylvester Comprehensive Cancer Center, presented the 2021 FACCA report to the House Health Care Appropriations subcommittee.

 FACCA IMPAct Reports